johnlumley/jwiXML/README.md

 For details of SaxonJS see [Saxonica](https://www.saxonica.com/saxon-js/documentation2/index.html)

 ## One-stop setup and go
-Firstly unzip the file `'jwiXML.zip` into a folder in your localhost web server.
+Firstly unzip the file `jwiXML.zip` into a folder in your localhost web server.
 Then load the web page `jwiXML.xhtml` into your browser from your local host..

 There are two sections, which can be viewed by clicking the appropriate expander: